jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 ## Chapter 1 - The Rules of the Game

 ### Chapter Introduction

+If we humans are to truly understand our place in the story of life, we must go on a journey starting with life's beginning.

 Techvolution challenges the dominant view that language and culture are what distinguish humans from other hominids.
 Instead, the book argues that our unparalleled ability to create and adapt tools has been the true driving force behind the evolutionary success or failure of human civilizations.
 Like our pre-science understanding of the cosmos, our ideologies were engrossing stories, and how made sense of our politics.
 Meanwhile, how well our technology advancement followed the rules of natural selection was deciding our fate.
 This book is about revealing what evolution is selecting in and out when looking at human evolution.